Optimistic limits of the colored Jones polynomials: Appendix

 { }

 { }

 { }

-For the trivalent vertices of $G$, we assign $0$ to the sides in $I$ or $J$ and then apply the same formal substitution to the R-matrix as follows.
-(In here, we do not concern the collapsing of the horizontal edges of the octahedron.)
+For the trivalent vertices of $G$, we assign $0$ to the sides in $I$ or $J$, then apply the same formal substitution to the R-matrix as follows (here, we use the same form of the R-matrix disregarding whether certain horizontal edge is collapsed or not).